T-J-Summer/SE-Summative-1/README.md

 Following these rules, my web app uses a cream background with black text so users can easily read the text on the web app.
 Black buttons are also used with white text to ensure the user can easily read the content.

-📱↣📱⃔ Proposed web app pages
+📱↣📱⃔ Proposed web app pages & Navigation
 -
 To allow for ease of navigation, I used Black buttons with white text to clearly indicate to the user how to progress to the next page.
 Additionally, I used the universally recognised back arrow to enable users to return to the previous page that they were on with ease.
 Let's have a look at the pages and what they do!
 1. Welcome Screen: